• Skip to primary navigation

 • Extra Virgin Olive Oil - This gives the potatoes a savory flavor and helps them to crisp up in the pan.
 If you don’t have olive oil, any other oil you use for cooking will work.

-• Unsalted Butter - Butter is essential for flavor and crispness.
-If using salted butter, reduce the added salt to about ¼ teaspoon and then taste the potatoes at the end and add more salt, if needed.
+• Unsalted Butter – Butter is essential for flavor and crispness.
+If using salted butter, reduce the added salt to about ¼ tsp and then taste the potatoes at the end and add more salt, if needed.

 • Yukon Gold Potatoes - I have a slight preference for Yukon Gold potatoes here, but Russet potatoes will work (see below for the difference).
 You can also use baby or new potatoes that have been cubed or sliced into small wedges.